OpenXcom/OpenXcom/README.txt

 1.4.
 Options
 -------------
-You can use the following command-line arguments to change the game’s internal settings:
+You can use the following command-line arguments to change the game's internal settings:

 "-fullscreen" - starts the game in full-screen mode instead of in a window.

 "-width w -height h" - resizes the game screen to that resolution.
-Since the original resolution is tiny, by default the game runs at 640×400 resolution (2x size).
+Since the original resolution is tiny, by default the game runs at 640x400 resolution (2x size).
 You can use this to make the game bigger to suit your tastes.
 Be careful though, the game will only work in full-screen if you use a resolution supported by your system.